 We file income tax returns in the U.S. federal jurisdiction and in various U.S. state and foreign jurisdictions.
 Generally, we are no longer subject to U.S. state and non-U.S. income tax examinations by tax authorities for tax years prior to 2008.
 We are no longer subject to examination by U.S federal income tax authorities for tax years prior to 2015.
 We have closed the Internal Revenue Service audit for tax years 2012, 2013 and 2014.
 In March 2018, we received a refund of \$6.8 million for a carry-back claim approved in this audit.
-The tax authorities in France are examining the intercompany relationship between Fortinet, Inc., Fortinet France and Fortinet Singapore.
-In May 2017, we received a notice from the French tax authorities that an audit was officially opened for tax years from 2007 to 2015.
+In October 2018, the French tax authorities notified us that they had closed the audit for tax years from 2007 to 2015 with no tax adjustment.
+This audit was examining the intercompany relationship between Fortinet, Inc., Fortinet France and Fortinet Singapore.
 In April 2018, the tax authorities in Israel initiated a tax audit for tax years from 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit for tax years from 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit for tax years from 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit for tax years from 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit for tax years from 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit for tax years from 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit for tax years from 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit for tax years from 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit for tax years from 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit for tax years from 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit for tax years from 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit for tax years form 2008 to 2014.
+In July 2018, the tax authorities in Italy initiated a tax audit fo

 On July 24, 2018, the U.S. Court of Appeals for the Ninth Circuit overturned the U.S. Tax Court's unanimous 2015 decision in Altera v.
 Commissioner, holding that the IRS did not violate the rulemaking procedures required by the Administrative Procedures Act.
+On August 7, 2018, the Ninth Circuit withdrew the opinions filed on July 24, 2018 to allow time for the reconstituted panel to confer on the appeal.
 In Altera, the taxpayer challenged IRS regulations that required participants in qualified cost sharing arrangements to share stock-based compensation costs.
-The Tax Court had invalidated those regulations, in part because the Treasury Department failed to adequately consider significant taxpayer comments when adopting them.
-The Ninth Court decision reverses the Tax Court's decision on this issue, holding that the Treasury Department's rule was not arbitrary and capricious because the Treasury Department provided a sufficient basis for its decision making.
-We are in the process of evaluating the impact of this court decision which occurred subsequent to the quarter end.
+The U.S. Tax Court had invalidated those regulations, in part because the Treasury Department failed to adequately consider significant taxpayer comments when adopting them.
+We will evaluate the tax impact when the new opinion is released by the Ninth Circuit.